Social Security Numbers (SSN)

 Individual Taxpayer Identification Numbers (ITIN)

-Note: An Award Letter is only required if the ITIN application is based on receipt of a financial award.
-If the ITIN application is to claim a dependent, your dependent(s) must be present during the appointment.
+Note: If the ITIN application is to claim a dependent, your dependent(s) must be present during the appointment.